Gilbert Burns: Grappling career

 He trained with Nova União until the 2007 World Championship, where he came in second place.

 In 2009, Burns became recognized when he won the silver medal at the World Jiu-Jitsu Championship.

 In 2010, Burns attained a high level of international success competing worldwide.
 He reached the semifinals of the European Open in January; he defeated heavy favorite Celso Venicius at the World Pro Cup trials; he won the World Cup finals in Abu Dhabi against Claudio Mattos, and he won the Brazilian Nationals in May.

 In 2011, Burns achieved his highest recognition as he won the gold medal in the 2011 World Brazilian Jiu-Jitsu Championships.

 In 2015, Burns won bronze at Abu Dhabi Submission Wrestling championships (ADCC).

 In November 2020, Burns challenged Nate Diaz to a grappling match on an upcoming Submission Underground event, but the match didn't come to fruition.

 Burns faced Rafael Lovato Jr. in the main event of Who's Number One on 30 April 2021 and won a unanimous decision.

 He then fought against Lucas Barbosa in the main event of BJJ Stars 7 on 6 November 2021.
 Burns lost by submission after being caught in a rear-naked choke.

+Burns faced Horlando Monteiro in his UFC BJJ debut at UFC BJJ 9 on June 4, 2026.
+He won the match via rear-naked choke.